DikerR25/DikerR25/README.md

 # 💫 About Me:
-🌱 I’m currently learning about IT technology<br>💬 Ask me about (if im know)
+🌱 I’m currently learning about IT technology<br>💬 Ask me anything (if I know)

 ## 🌐 Socials: